 A close group of 30 boys and girls emerged soon and all their roomies and study buddies were invited to join.
 I met Anja Cheriakova, Anouk van Loon, Sanne van Leeuwen, Mark Bakker and Wicher Minnaart via ‘squash tossen’.
 They encouraged me to found U.S. Beat It in cooperation with them!

-At may 28th 2008 the notarial act was signed at Bunnik and U.S. Beat It was official.
+At may 28th 2008 the notarial act was signed in Bunnik and U.S. Beat It was official.
 What awesome stuff we’ve been doing: a hitchhiking weekend to Leipzig, the Christmasmans and Christmaselfs tournament, squash battle of the cities, great parties and of course a lot of squashing!!
 These are the type of activities which are returning year after year!

 I can still remember the fantastic and long brainstorm sessions and meetings, with Mark, Wicher and Anja, together with the bottles of wine and the Indonesian takeaway.
-Since founding an association is relatively easy, but then… Arranging training, including trainers, creating the squashladder, giving form to the club nights, plan parties, organize a hitchhiking weekend etc., that costs a lot of time and energy!
+Since founding an association is relatively easy, but then… Arranging training, including trainers, creating the squashladder, giving form to the club nights, plan parties, organize a hitchhiking weekend etc. That costs a lot of time and energy!

 What I find so special about U.S. Beat It, is the ambiance that is always there: you’re feeling welcome and relaxed, you can do what you want, without obligations.
 This feeling is characteristic for our club!
 To all the Beat Iters and forthcoming Beat Iters: keep the spirit alive!